 Northern Ireland's history has been marked by sectarian violence, although in recent years, its militias have begun working toward compromise.

-In the past three decades, sectarian violence has left close to 3,600 people dead.
+Between 1969 and 1997, sectarian violence has left close to 3,600 people dead.
 The conflict is often called "The Troubles."

 About Northern Ireland: Northern Ireland is one of the Home Nations of the United Kingdom, along with England, Scotland, and Wales.